 Tips for taking great food photos

 It’s all about the light!
 My best tip for beginners is to become aware of the intensity of the light and how it hits the food, and learn to adjust accordingly.
 Here are some tips for getting started.

 - Move around to find the best light source.
 Don’t feel confined to taking photos in your kitchen.
 Perhaps the light is best in your bedroom in the morning, and in your living room in the afternoon.

 Cameras for food photography

 You don’t necessarily need a fancy camera to take appealing food photos.
-You can probably get by with a point-and-shoot camera if you know how to use it well (consult the user manual, use the macro setting and practice!
+You can probably get by with a point-and-shoot camera for a while.
+Consult the user manual, use the macro setting and practice!

 Lenses for food photography

 I prefer to use compact fixed lenses.
 Fixed means that the lenses do not zoom in or out, so I have to physically move myself closer or farther away from the subject.

 I love fixed lenses because they are generally smaller, cheaper and faster than zoom lenses.
 They often offer wider apertures, which gives me greater control over depth of field and more flexibility while I’m shooting.

 On my old cropped format camera, I used Nikon’s 35mm f1.8 and loved it.
 It produced sharper photos than my old 50mm and was easy enough to use for overhead photos of food on my table.